-TfN has undertaken work on a number of Strategic Development Corridors (SDCs) with the objective of identifying those interventions, on road and rail, that when viewed collectively, contribute to Transport for the North's stated objective of promoting sustainable and inclusive transformational economic growth in the North.
-Only a small proportion of the schemes within the SDCs (and the TfN Investment Programme) have a committed funding stream - the remainder will require funding approvals at some point in the future.
-A 'project-by-project' approach means that there is a continued level of uncertainty over the delivery of each scheme, with knock-on consequences for the improvements that can be achieved within the SDCs.
-This approach also requires local scheme promoters to develop them at risk, despite them being identified as strategically important by Transport for the North and its Constituent Members.
+Only a small proportion of the schemes within the TfN Investment Programme have a committed funding stream - the remainder will require funding approvals at some point in the future.
+This 'project-by-project' approach means that there is a continued level of uncertainty over the delivery of each scheme, as well as requiring scheme promoters to develop them at risk.

-The competitive one-off funding rounds that are a feature of the funding of transport infrastructure also put TfN's constituent authorities in competition with each other for funding, which belies the co-operative approach taken in our Strategic Transport Plan and undermines the entire basis for the SDC approach, which recognises transport as a system, rather than a collection of individual infrastructure assets.
+The competitive one-off funding rounds that are a feature of the funding of transport infrastructure puts TfN's constituent authorities in competition with each other for funding, which belies the co-operative approach taken in the STP.
 In many cases, such funding rounds are also for predominantly capital spending without recognising the value of revenue support, particularly for sustainable transport modes.
 This can actively drive funding away from schemes that would be entirely beneficial to TfN's objectives.